-It’s no secret that I’m not a huge fan of the image-backup software built into Windows.
-To my thinking, it’s too obscure, too inflexible, and doesn’t do a good job about telling you what’s going on.
+It’s no secret that I’m not a huge fan of the backup software built into Windows.
+To my thinking, it’s too obscure, too inflexible, and doesn’t do a good job telling you what’s going on.

-It does, however, have a couple of very strong positive attributes: it’s free and already on your machine.
+It does, however, have a couple of strong positive attributes: it’s free and it’s already on your machine.

 And it’ll do what I consider to be the bare minimum.

-Since the bare minimum is much, much better than nothing, let’s create an image backup using Windows Backup.
+Since the bare minimum is much, much better than nothing, let’s create an image backup (or “system image”) using Windows Backup.

 Windows image backup

-The instructions and examples below all use Windows 10, but as we’ll see, the backup program has been the same since Windows 7.
+The instructions and examples below all use Windows 10, but the backup program has been the same since Windows 7.

 In Windows 10, click on the Start button and start typing “backup”.
 One of the first search results should be “Backup settings”.
 Click on Backup settings to open the settings app.